microsoft/playwright/docs/src/api/class-browsercontext.md

 - argument: <[Request]>

 Emitted when a request is issued from any pages created through this context.
 The [request] object is read-only.
+To only listen for requests from a particular page, use [`method: Page.request`].

 In order to intercept and mutate requests, see [`method: BrowserContext.route`] or [`method: Page.route`].

 ## event: BrowserContext.requestFailed
 - argument: <[Request]>

 Emitted when a request fails, for example by timing out.
+To only listen for failed requests from a particular page, use [`method: Page.requestFailed`].

 :::note
 HTTP Error responses, such as 404 or 503, are still successful responses from HTTP standpoint, so request will complete